gruntwork-io/pipelines-provision-account-action/templates/step-summary/step-summary.md

-### Baseline Pull Request
+### Baseline Pull Request 🚧

-Now that you've created your account, you're ready to review and merge the baseline pull request.
+Account provisioning complete! 🎉

-This is the pull request that contains the initial resources you need in a new account to have it ready for use.
+A baseline pull request has been created to provision the initial resources you need in a new account to have it ready for production workloads.

 To see the pull request, click [here]({{ .PullRequestURL }}).